ericguim/fuse-finance-be-challenge/ArchitectureReport.md

 This service implements a stock trading platform using NestJS, following a layered architecture pattern with emphasis on separation of concerns and maintainability.
 I assumed that the failed transactions shouldn't be retried at first, but I've suggested adding a retry mechanism in the future, in case the user didn't replace the order with the proper price.

+Due to time constraints, I didn't deploy the service to the cloud, but if you guys want to discuss it further in our next meeting, I'd be happy to do it.

 ## Architecture Decisions

 ### 1. Framework Selection